PyPSA/snakemake-storage-plugin-cached-http/README.md

 ## Usage

-Use Zenodo or data.pypsa.org URLs directly in your rules.
+Use Zenodo, data.pypsa.org, or Google Cloud Storage URLs directly in your rules.
 Snakemake automatically detects supported URLs and routes them to this plugin:

 ```python
 rule download_zenodo: